-Herb Melendez enters his second season with NYIT softball in 2016-17 after previously spending time at Felician College and St. John's University.
+Herb Melendez completed his third season with the NYIT softball program in 2018 after previously spending time at Felician College and St. John's University.

 He primarily works with the infield, as well as offensively and from a recruiting aspect.